ologandavid/DenseVideoCaptioning/README.md

 ```
 # Training

+#Specify Model Path and Type in Lines 32, 230 in train.py and Lines 24, 247 in eval_utils.py

 config_path=cfgs/yc2_tsn_pdvc.yml
 python train.py --cfg_path ${config_path} --gpu_id ${GPU_ID}
 # The script will evaluate the model for every epoch.
 The results and logs are saved in `./save`.